AMP Camp 4 consisted of talks and hands-on tutorials at the 2014 O’Reilly Strata Conference in Santa Clara, CA on

 - Introduction to Spark – Patrick Wendell, Databricks –

 - Tachyon – Ali Ghodsi, UC Berkeley –

 - GraphX – Joseph Gonzales, UC Berkeley –

 - BlinkDB – Sameer Agarwal, UC Berkeley –

-- MLlib – Evan Spark, UC Berkeley –
+- MLlib – Evan Sparks, UC Berkeley –

 For the second part of camp, we provided hands-on training for BlinkDB, MLlib, GraphX, Tachyon, Spark, and Shark.
 We provided each audience member access to an EC2 cluster pre-loaded with real-world datasets, and walked them through hands-on exercises analyzing the data using the aforementioned technologies.